LeHuman/P2P-File-Sharing/docs/Manual.md

 - `ping`
   - Ping a client's superpeer's indexing server to check it's response time
+- `refresh`
+  - If in pulling mode, this command forces a refresh on all invalid files
 - `list`
   - List all the files available on the network, meaning, show all the files we can either download or already have
 - `search [query]`